 Sockeye salmon is famous for its bright red color and firmer texture.
 This salmon is higher in the powerful antioxidant called astroxanthin and tastes the leanest of the Alaskan Salmon.

-Coho salmon has the mildest and least “fishy” flavor, making it a good choice when you first introduce salmon to kids or if you’re making a dish where you don’t want to overpower the other ingredients.
+Coho salmon has the mildest and least “fishy” flavor, making it an excellent choice when you first introduce salmon to kids or if you’re making a dish where you don’t want to overpower the other ingredients.

 Salmon is delicious grilled, broiled, sautéed or poached.
 Here are three of our most popular salmon recipes to whet your palate: